AWS Redshift Spectrum

 This section outlines the necessary steps for configuring permissions to allow Mixpanel to create external schemas in Redshift Spectrum.

-Step 1: Creat Policy
+Step 1: Create Policy

 Create a policy in IAM with the necessary permissions to enable Mixpanel to interact with Redshift Spectrum, Glue Data Catalog, and S3.
-Replace <BUCKET_NAME> with your actual S3 bucket name:
+Replace <BUCKET_NAME>

 {